sajangurung8/Machine-Learning-Collab/README.md

 # Machine-Learning-Collab
-This repository contains code for exercises learning Machine Learning in Collab
+This repository contains colab files for exercises learning Machine Learning in Collab